 DAKTARI Bush School & Wildlife Orphanage is set in a beautiful nature reserve with granite hills and the most stunning views.
 Leopard, hyena, buffalo, impala, kudu, wildebeest, zebra and giraffe roam freely within our grounds.
 The camp itself is located in the heart of the reserve and it is here that you will work with the children and enclosed animals.
 However, you will be going into the reserve to explore the signs of nature around us!

-All arrivals and departures are on Saturdays.
-When you arrive, you will be given a tour and introduction to DAKTARI.
+All arrivals and departures are on Saturdays only.
 We can pick you up from the Hoedspruit airport or Hoedspruit town (if you come in with the early shuttle).
-You will have Sunday to relax, catch up on rest and study for your lessons on Monday!
+When you arrive, you will first be given a tour and introduction to DAKTARI.
+Then you will have Sunday to relax, catch up on rest and get to know the fellow volunteers.
+Last but not least, you will also have time to prepare for your lessons on Monday.

-Living and working at DAKTARI is very safe provided you respect the rules of the camp.
+To sum up, living and working at DAKTARI is very safe and enjoyable provided you respect the rules of the camp.

 WEEKENDS AND TIME OFF

-On Saturdays you can take a trip into Hoedspruit with Ian.
+On Saturdays, you can take a trip to Hoedspruit with Ian.
 This gives you the opportunity to do any shopping you might need and a chance to get out of the camp for a while.
 There are plenty of great restaurants in town to have lunch at too!

-Sundays are your day off.
-You can plan a day excursion if you like or just relax at the camp.
+You can plan an excursion on Sundays if you like, which is your day off.
 If you are interested in taking a longer break over the weekend (Friday to Sunday), you are welcome to arrange that with our staff.